dickyw71/Jean-Wheatley-tributes/README.md

 Dads illness and death, moving on rebuild a new life as a widow with a 11 year old son.
 Taking time to immprove her education and valifications before re-entering the workforce in the late eighties as a business administrator for the British Red Cross at their Nottingham training centre.

 >_"In retirement, Jean maintained a full calendar of regular meet-ups with friends, keep-fit, lunch outings and holidays across the globe.
-She greatly enjoyed singing and regularly added her _sweet_ voice to the Long Eaton U3A Singers group."_
+She greatly enjoyed singing and regularly added her 'sweet' voice to the Long Eaton U3A Singers group."_

 >_"Mum was a conscientious and faithful friend to a fortunate few."_

 >_"Thank you Mum for raising me _kindly_ into the man I am today.
 Through good, bad and ugly times, you loved and supported me.
 When I achieved, you proudly celebrated my successes and when I erred, your advice was given without judgement.
-You gave me all that I _needed_ and it was my privilege to help you in return."_
+You gave me all that I **needed** and it was my privilege to help you in return."_

 **_Richard Wheatley_**